Mailjet Widget Setup

 Adding the Mailjet Plugin to Widgets¶

-Now that the Mailjet plugin has been configured, the next step is to add the contact signup form to your website so that you can easily capture new contacts directly from your site and synchronize them directly with your Mailjet contact lists.
+Now that the Mailjet plugin has been configured, the next step is to add the contact signup form to your website so that you can easily capture new contacts directly from your site and synchronize them with your Mailjet contact lists.

 Please note, you can add more than one signup form on your website, allowing you to collect different subscriber information in various contact lists.